-forget-her-not was a gallery installation made in collaboration with olivia gelard about paying homage to the forgotten women throughout history, as well as our own matrilineal lines. the show was inspired by the essay "grandmother spider" by rebecca solnit, an amazing writer 10/10 must read (this is a link to an article about the essay, but i bet you could find a pdf online if you want to read it, alternatively download the zine below that includes the essay). quotes from her essay appear along the walls of the gallery.
+forget-her-not was a gallery installation made in collaboration with olivia gelard about paying homage to the forgotten women throughout history, as well as our own matrilineal lines. the show was inspired by the essay "grandmother spider" by rebecca solnit, an amazing writer 10/10 must read (you can read it in the zine linked a the bottom). quotes from her essay appear along the walls of the gallery.

 we chose to embrace traditionally feminine art-forms to reclaim the artistic merit of 'craft.' this included using media like tissue paper, glitter, rhinestones, and yarn. for example, i made a bunch of mini-posters pulling from riot grrl zine aesthetics. they're angry, they're shitty, they're exactly what they're supposed to be.